 Portland, Oregon has an amazing cocktail scene.
 I love cities that work hard to curate beautiful bars, creative menus, and have friendly bartenders.
-After a great visit to my hometown, Portland, ME, I thought of all the excellent bars in the other Portland that I had yet to visit.
-Since I had a work trip planned, I visited a few favorites, and several new spots.
-If you are in town, here are some cocktail bars not to miss in Portland, Oregon.
+After a great visit to my hometown, Portland, ME, I started researching newly opened bars in the other Portland.
+Since I had a work trip planned in December of 2019, I visited a few favorites, and several new spots.
+If you are in town, here are some of the best new cocktail bars in Portland, Oregon.
+Cheers!

 - Address: 215 SE 9th Avenue, Ste 102

 Located just down the street from the hotel I was staying at, Scotch Lodge is a bit of a hidden gem.
 Open since May 2019, this whiskey bar was just named the 2019 Best Bar by Portland Monthly magazine.
 In addition to an incredible cocktail menu, they also feature rare and hard to find scotches and whiskies, along with delicious food.
 I had already eaten, or I definitely would have dug into the menu.
 This would be the perfect place to take a romantic date for dinner.

 The menu was far too good to limit myself to one drink, so I had two.
 Daffodil Lament on the left featured chamomile & crown daisy infused scotch, lemon, salted demerara, and egg white.
 It was delicious, slightly salty with light notes of tea coming through.
 The Queen of the Damned was made with bonded rye, cognac, lime, hibiscus, and amaro.
 See why I couldn’t choose just one?